fragglet/ipxbox/BRIDGE-HOWTO.md

 [TAP device](https://en.wikipedia.org/wiki/TUN/TAP) or use [`libpcap`](https://en.wikipedia.org/wiki/Pcap)
 to connect to a real Ethernet device.
-If you don't know what this means, you'll want to use the `libpcap` approach, which is what the following instructions describe.
+If you don't know what this means, you'll want to use the `libpcap` approach.

+## Bridging with libpcap

 Find out which Ethernet interface (network card) you want to use by using the Linux `ifconfig` command.
 Usually the interface will be named something like